 Check your eligibility

-The course is suitable for entry level workers who would like to be equipped to provide services and interventions to clients with alcohol and other drugs issues and/or implement health promotion and community interventions.
+The training is suitable for entry level workers who would like to be equipped to provide services and interventions to clients with alcohol and other drugs issues and/or implement health promotion and community interventions.

 There are no entry requirements for this qualification.
 Credit (or recognition) for modules/units may be granted based on previous learning, studies, work and/or life experiences.
 Please discuss this with our course coordinator when you enrol.